-Activity Timeframe Assessment of applications 4-6 weeks Approval and announcement of successful applicants 4-6 weeks Negotiations of grant agreements 1-3 weeks Notification to unsuccessful applicants 2 weeks Earliest start date of project The date you submit your application Earliest end date of project After 1 August 2023
+Activity Timeframe Assessment of applications 4-6 weeks Approval and announcement of successful applicants 4-6 weeks Negotiations of grant agreements 1-3 weeks Notification to unsuccessful applicants 2 weeks Earliest start date of project The date you submit your application.
+We are not responsible for any expenditure you incur and cannot make any payments until a grant agreement is executed.
+Earliest end date of project After 1 August 2025 Project end date 31 December 2025

-The grant selection process
+8. The grant selection process

-Your MP, with the help of their community consultation committee, will identify potential projects, with a total value of up to \$150,000 in their electorate that are consistent with the program outcomes and eligibility criteria and are required to apply the CGRGs in undertaking their roles.
+Your MP, with the help of their community consultation committee, will identify potential projects, with a total value of up to \$150,000 in their electorate that are consistent with the program outcomes and eligibility criteria and are required to apply the CGRPs in undertaking their roles.